Timurizer/SimplifiedLesk/README.md

 # LSTMSentimentClassifier
 A Simplified Lesk implemented using Python and NLTK library.

 Was made as a project during NLP course at the university.
+Project report can be seen [here](https://github.com/Timurizer/SimplifiedLesk/blob/master/Lesk_report.py).